-The fresh water system is in the bilge area just aft of the aft fuel tank bulkhead.
-Access to the fresh- water tank and pump is through the bilge hatch in the splash well.
-The freshwater tank has a capacity of 23 gallons.
-The freshwater pump is mounted on the starboard stringer just forward of the transom.
-The fill and vent hoses run from the tank along and over the starboard stringer to the water fill.
-The freshwater fill is centered on the starboard gunwale just forward of the transom shower.
-The transom shower hose runs from the pump over the stringer wall and connects to the transom shower.
-The transom shower is located in between the transom door when opened and the grab handle approximately 14 inches above the deck on the starboard gunwale.
+The freshwater system is in the bow of the battery box area.
+Access to the freshwater tank and pump is through an access door in the console pan.
+The freshwater tank has a capacity of 13 gallons.
+The fresh-water pump is mounted on the port wall of the bow stringer.
+The fill and vent hoses run from the tank along the port stringer to the water fill.
+The freshwater fill is centered on the port gunwale, opposite of the fuel fill.
+The transom shower hose runs from the pump along the port stringer, through the port rigging pipe then crosses over to the starboard side and connects to the transom shower.
+The transom shower is located 6" above the grab handle on the starboard gunwale.